-Parent & Caregiver Guide to Driving With a Child Who Has Special Needs
+Parent & Caregiver Guide to Driving With a Child Who Has a Disability

-Traveling can be challenging for any family, but traveling with children who have autism spectrum disorder and other special needs can present unique challenges.
-Travel can also bring joy to kids with special needs and enable families to have memorable experiences and connections with loved ones.
+Traveling can be challenging for any family, but traveling with children who have autism spectrum disorder and other disabilities can present unique challenges.
+Travel can also bring joy to kids with disabilities and enable families to have memorable experiences and connections with loved ones.

-Parenting children who have special needs can be complex and costly, but that doesn't mean families need to miss out on travel.
-Experts and parents encourage families to approach traveling with children who have special needs with planning and preparation.
-Dr. Emily King, a psychologist and mother of a child with special needs, suggests traveling is like any skill you teach your kids; it can get easier with practice.
+Parenting children who have disabilities can be complex and costly, but that doesn't mean families need to miss out on travel.
+Experts and parents encourage families to approach traveling with children who have disabilities with planning and preparation.
+Dr. Emily King, a psychologist and mother of a child with a disability, suggests traveling is like any skill you teach your kids; it can get easier with practice.
 Starting with shorter road trips may make travel more manageable.

-We've compiled tips, resources and expert advice for managing road trips with kids who have special needs.
+We've compiled tips, resources and expert advice for managing road trips with kids who have disabilities.

 Managing Challenges While On the Road

 Almost every child can display behaviors that may not be safe while driving, but children with disabilities may be more prone to such actions.
 Those with language delays may struggle to understand or follow directions, making behavioral and physical challenges more difficult.
 Creating a plan and preparing to stay calm when such challenges arise can ease the struggles that go along with road travel.

 Children with ASD, developmental delays or other conditions may display behaviors that can lead to distracted driving on a road trip.
 Common challenges include impulsivity, hyperactivity, aggressive behavior or failure to follow directions.
 Many children go through a phase where they don't like being in a car seat or seat belt, but for some children with disabilities, this may be an ongoing issue that makes it hard to travel.
 Refusing a seat belt can obviously make it difficult to drive safely, especially if you're in the car for a long time.